CharlieHesuda/XAML-/Brush-Names.md

-Sometimes you may want to use the toolkit's brush names directly in your XAML.
-Typically you'll use them as dynamic resources, so the update with the current material palette.
+Sometimes you may want to use the toolkit's brushs directly in your XAML.
+Typically you'll use them as dynamic resources, so they update with the current material palette.

 # Palette Brush Names